 Long-term discontinuance rates are based on recent company analysis and industry experience and vary by product, duration in force and age of insured, taking into account market conditions and internal strategies.
-The assumed rates of discontinuance for policies underwritten by the Parent (including cancelled from inception lapses) are between 5% and 55% (2020: between 6% and 55%).
+The assumed rates of discontinuance for policies underwritten by the Parent (including cancelled from inception lapses) are between 5% and 55% (2021: between 5% and 55%), varying based on the benefit type, age of the insured and/or policy duration.